mateuszmichi/TypeScriptZeroToHero/part-1-fundamentals/1-3-objects/README.md

 };
 ```

 The union operation has different results.
 It is important to remember that the union basically says that the variable's type must match one of the types in the union.
 So if you look at the key's type level, the results may be different when looking at the whole object.
-This is important when **destructuring** objects inside your code, as keys will not know their relations from the original types.
 As before, it is easier to understand with examples.

 ```ts
 type A = { name: string; surname: string };